benoitc/couchbeam/doc/README.md

 {ok, _Result} = couchbeam:put_attachment(Db, DocId, AttName, Att, Options).
 ```

-All attachments are streamed to CouchDB. `Att` could be also be an iolist
+All attachments are streamed to servers. `Att` could be also be an iolist
-or functions, see `couchbeam:put_attachment/5` for more
+or functions, see `couchbeam:put_attachment/5` for more information.
-information.

 To fetch an attachment: